 Salads are used in bento boxes to balance the meal out, re-freshen the palate, ad some crisp flavours, and add colour to the meal.
 Japanese salads would include Natto salad which includes natto, green onion, green salad and sesame oil.
 Wakame seaweed salad included dried wakame seaweed, rice vinegar, soy sauce, sesame oil, sugar, grated ginger, grated garlic and sesame seeds.
 Bonito Salad included frozen sweet Peas, bonito flakes, tuna, egg noodles, large eggs, water, salt and chopped parsley flakes.
 Broccolini Gomaae was another variation of gomaae but with broccoli.

-Tamagoyaki which is a Japanese type of omelette which includes sugar, soy sauce, sake or mirin.
+Tamagoyaki is a Japanese type of omelette which includes sugar, soy sauce, sake or mirin.
 The ingredients were grilled in a rectangular pan which was then rolled in thin layers.
 Other versions included dashi maki tamago which included dashi, dried bonito stock and kelp.
 Although Tamagoyaki was used in bento boxes, it was also served in sushi rolls or served for a breakfast meal.
+Try our Tamagoyaki Recipe.

 Agemono is basically deep-fried Japanese food.
 Many types of Agemono include Karaage, which is small portions of seafood and meat with flavouring and then fried.
 Other types of agemono include Karaage, Japanese fried chicken, octopus, Kaki Furai, Deep-fried oysters in a panko batter, Ebi furai, Deep-fried shrimps in a panko batter, korokke which is a Japanese version of Portuguese croquette, Tempura which we all know and Tonkatsu.
 Agemono is a perfect addition to any bento box as they are prepared in bite-sized portions.